Worried about your children becoming stressed? Read this post to discover the most important thing you can do to help them.

 And by doing so, you help your child create that all-important secure attachment – which, study after study has shown, gives children the best chance to thrive in life.

-A secure base Being present for your children is not about being perfect – because there’s no such thing as perfect parenting.
+Being present for your children is not about being perfect – because there’s no such thing as perfect parenting.

 It isn’t about preventing your child from experiencing setbacks and pain.
 It’s about providing them with the emotional strength and resources to ride out life’s choppy waters.

 Giving them a secure base from which they can explore the world.

 Find an experienced, accredited therapist today with MTA.
 Search for a specific type of therapy or just have a browse.